YaraMohammed/Challenge/README.md

 ```
 kubectl create -f manifests
 ```
-the manifests contains deployments files as well as services for postgres , redis , drkiq and sidekiq to check the pods and services are running
+the manifests contains deployments files as well as services for postgres , redis , drkiq and sidekiq and a job to run rake db:create to check the pods and services are running
 ```
 kubectl get pods